 Both pdfFiller and HelloSign offer several features that can save time and streamline the document signing process.
 However, there are some key differences between the two services. pdfFiller allows users to add fillable fields to their documents, which can be a helpful time-saving tool.
 HelloSign, on the other hand, emphasizes customer service and training resources.
 HelloSign also offers a more robust set of tutorials, FAQs, and live chat support, making it a better option for those who need a little extra help getting started with a new tool.

 pdfFiller has affordable plans ranging from $10 to $15 per user per month (billed annually).
-Its most popular plan, the Plus plan, includes the ability to create reusable templates and merge pages and access customer support within 30 minutes.
+Its most popular plan, the Plus plan, includes creating reusable templates, merging pages, and accessing customer support within 30 minutes.
 Like HelloSign, pdfFiller doesn’t include a free tier but has a 30-day free trial for all of its plans.

 - Ability to restore previous document versions

 - CRM tools

 - Ability to delete pre-written text from fields

 - Some performance issues with the mobile app